Why We Love Sous Vide Filet Mignon

 - Setup and preheat the sous vide circulator.

-- Season the steak generously with Kosher salt and black pepper on all sides.
+- Pat the steak dry with paper towels, then season generously with Kosher salt and black pepper on all sides.

 - Seal the bag and remove all air.